 GRA was founded in 1944 and has nearly 2,000 members who pay a small annual subscription.

 Our activities are governed by our Constitution (see below) and are subject to review by members at our Annual General Meeting held every April.
-Please note that changes to this Constitution were approved at the AGM on April 20th 2017 and will be reflected in the published document soon.
+Please note that changes to this Constitution were approved at the AGM on April 20th 2017 and are reflected in the published document.

 Our committee, elected annually by members at the AGM, oversees activities throughout the year.
 If you would like to get involved with GRA by joining our committee, why not contact our Secretary for an informal chat?.